Call Mon-Sun:

 Users of Cymbalta can experience these symptoms over the course of weeks or even months and may linger even after Cymbalta use is completely stopped.8 These discomforts can persist regardless of how long it takes for Cymbalta to physically leave the system.
 The CNS and the entire body will need to correct neurotransmitter dysfunction, nutritional deficiencies and imbalances, and get back to normal for these symptoms to abate.
 Again, if you decide to stop using Cymbalta, begin a gradual reduction for safety.

-Understanding Long-Term Effects of Cymbalta Use
+Understanding Long-Term Side Effects of Cymbalta Use

 Medications impact everyone differently.
 The list of long-term effects of Cymbalta continues to grow as more users report the ill effects they’ve experienced over time.9